-Join us in 2022 for a four night in-depth instruction and hands on guidance astrophotography workshop during new moon when skies are at their darkest!
+Join us in the summer of 2023 for a four night in-depth instruction and hands on guidance astrophotography workshop during new moon when skies are at their darkest!

 We will teach you how to find your way around in the dark, find the best composition using PhotoPills, what exposures to use for night photography, and how to focus in the dark.